JRay-Lin/AlphaLabz/readme.md

 ## License

-AlphaLab is licensed under the MIT License.
+AlphaLab is licensed under the Apache 2.0 License.
 For details, see the LICENSE file.

 ## Support and Contact